nicholaschiasson/ngx_upstream_jdomain/README.md

 upstream.
 If nginx serves a connection bound for a jdomain upstream, and the configured `interval` has elapsed, then the module will perform a DNS lookup.

+The module is compatible with other `upstream` scope directives.
+This means you may populate an `upstream` block with multiple `jdomain` directives, multiple `server` directives, `keepalive`, load balancing directives, etc. Note that unless another load balancing method is specified in the `upstream` block, this module makes use of the default round robin load balancing algorithm built into nginx core.

 **Important Note**: Due to the asynchronous nature of this module and the fact that its DNS resolution is triggered by incoming requests, the request that prompts a lookup will actually still be forwarded to the upstream that was